Wallace & Gromit: Vengeance Most Fowl: Critical response

 Writing in The Guardian, Stuart Heritage called the film "a triumphant return" for a series "genetically incapable of being bad".
-He did, however, feel that the extended runtime made it "less densely packed with jokes and invention than we've become used to" and that its greater focus on dialogue was a detriment to Wallace and Gromit's international appeal.
-In the Irish Independent, Vicky Jessop praised Aardman as still being "head and shoulders ahead of everybody else when it comes to delivering the warm and fuzzies", though similarly felt the film presented fewer jokes and lacked innovation compared to previous Wallace and Gromit stories.
+However, he felt that the extended runtime made it "less densely packed with jokes and invention than we've become used to" and that its greater focus on dialogue was a detriment to Wallace and Gromit's international appeal.
+Peter Bradshaw, who also reviewed the film for The Guardian, called it an "exciting, ingenious, funny and an unmissable, ingenious Christmas treat".
+He also said that Ben Whitehead's performance was "an affectionate homage to the late Peter Sallis".
+In the Irish Independent, Vicky Jessop praised Aardman as still being "head and shoulders ahead of everybody else when it comes to delivering the warm and fuzzies", though similarly felt the film presented fewer jokes and lacked innovation compared to previous Wallace & Gromit stories.
+Brian Tallerico, writing for RogerEbert.com, gave the film three and a half out of four, describing it as "beautifully structured, a perfect rhythm of plotting and humor".